 NZAEL also consults regularly with stakeholders that include dairy farmers, research organisations, breeding companies, breed societies, milk processors and any parties interested in the genetic improvement of the national dairy herd.

-The NZAEL Board consists of Warren Larsen (Chairman), Professor Hugh Blair, Professor Robert Anderson, Ted Coats, Anna Kempthorne, Scott Montgomerie, Dr Tim Mackle, Dr Bruce Thorrold (Observer) and David Evans (Secretary).
+The NZAEL Board consists of Mark Townshend (Chairman), Professor Hugh Blair, Professor Robert Anderson, Ted Coats, Anna Kempthorne, Scott Montgomerie, Dr Tim Mackle, Dr Bruce Thorrold (Observer) and David Evans (Secretary).

 Professor Hugh Blair - Technical and Governance